 Indeed, despite Fox’s recent axing of high-profile crime drama Deputy after an abbreviated debut season, there was plenty of reasons for creators Sam Sklaver and Chris Fedak to be optimistic, cautiously or otherwise.
 After all, the series managed to hold steady from its early success in the season finale, earning 3.53 million viewers.
 While it’s hardly a world-beating number, it was enough to come within a hair of winning its Monday timeslot against Big Three network competition in a rerun of CBS’s All Rise.

 Prodigal Son premiered on Fox back on September 23, brandishing a headliner in (freshly-killed-off) The Walking Dead alumnus Tom Payne, who played a character named Jesus on that series, transitioning to—coincidentally—this biblically titled new crime drama.
 His protagonist character, Malcolm Bright (née Whitly), is a police consultant profiler who happens to be the son of notorious serial killer Martin Whitly, who’s played to demented perfection by Michael Sheen.
-Thus, the series—in a manner that puts a spin on a similar dynamic to NBC’s The Blacklist—Malcolm uses his well-honed professional skills to solve crimes in New York City, albeit with occasional help from the mindset of a killer from his institutionalized father, who whimsically obliges.
+Thus, the series—putting a spin on the dynamic of NBC’s The Blacklist—shows Malcolm using his well-honed professional skills to solve crimes in New York City, albeit with occasional help from the mindset of a killer via his institutionalized father, who whimsically obliges.

 Thus, Prodigal Son Season 2 will likely (as evidenced by the teaser trailer,) continue building on Ainsley’s transformation and how it affects a perennially traumatized Malcolm, who—in the complete opposite manner—was able to prove that he was not his father.
 Additionally, as Fedak teased back in late-April of the Season 2 direction: